iamprovidence/Artificial_Intelligence/Neural Networks/README.md

 #### Output

-The the whole process(output) for a single neuron look like this :
+The whole process(output) for a single neuron look like this :
 <img src="/readme Imgs/neural network/neuron_output.svg">

 ```C#